All Episodes

 Yeah, it's all like Botox, you know.

-By the way, you've you're like me.
+By the way, you're like me.

-I mean, there are people in our business, men and women that do that stuff.
+I mean, there are people in our business, men and women, that do that stuff.

-You know, fillers and Botox and surgery, and you know, I uh that's never happening with me.
+And, you know, that's never happening with me.

 I don't know about you.